Anirban166/GRE-words/README.md

 - Deny: Repudiate, Gainsay, Decry (speak against)
 - Subterfurge: Decieve, Hoax, Hoodwink, Ruse, Chicanery (trickery -> Artifice), Duplicity
 - Lie: Prevaricate, Convey a Fib, to Palter or Equivocate (speak vaguely so as to avoid the truth)
-- Criticize with anger: Revile, Berate, Vilify (defame, with possible calumny)
+- Criticize with anger: Revile, Berate, Vilify (defame, with possible calumny/obloquies/slander)
 - Provoking argument/conflict: Contentious, Controversial, Incendiary
 - Reject: Abnegate, Spurn (reject with contempt or disdain - feeling that someone is unworthy)